sholt6/analyse-breaks/README.md

 The default `nextflow.config` included will run an example analysis using files included under the `data/` and `ref/` directories.

 ## Parameters
-Several parameters are exposed, with defaults provided via `nextflow.config`.
+Several parameters are exposed, with defaults provided via `nextflow.config`:
-Edit this file or provide values from the command line:
 ```
 # Location of a directory containing appropriately formatted BED files:
 params.inputDir = "${projectDir}/data/"